Master of Business Administration Curriculum

 1. Core Business Knowledge (14 courses)

-These courses provide our students with foundational business knowledge and skills in accounting, economics, financial decision-making, ethics, marketing, business analysis, quantitative skills, communication skills, and effective practices for leadership and operations management.
+These courses provide our students with foundational business knowledge and skills in accounting, economics, financial decision-making, ethics, marketing, business analysis, quantitative skills, communication skills, and effective leadership and operations management practices.

-• Doing Business in Silicon Valley (2 units)
+• MKTG 3200 Doing Business in Silicon Valley (2 units)

 2. Electives (26 units)

-Elective courses serve to broaden a student's understanding within domains relevant to their career and educational objectives.
-Electives may be taken any time during the program, provided that the necessary prerequisite coursework has been fulfilled.
-Additionally, electives provide an opportunity to specialize in a specific area, potentially earning a concentration.
-Any course affiliated with the MBA program, except those mandated by other requirements, qualifies as an elective.
-As the program evolves, new elective offerings are periodically introduced, and while not all options may be exhaustively listed, nor are all electives available each academic year.
+Elective courses allow students to deepen their understanding of domains relevant to their career and educational goals.
+These electives can be taken at any point during the program, provided that any necessary prerequisite coursework has been completed.
+Additionally, electives offer the opportunity to specialize in a specific area, potentially leading to a concentration.
+Any course affiliated with the MBA program, excluding those required by other program components, qualifies as an elective.
+As the program continues to evolve, new elective options are introduced periodically.
+Please note that not all elective offerings may be listed comprehensively, and the availability of specific electives may vary each academic year

 Independent Study